-Not only because his lightning-strike performances crackle with high-voltage guitar playing and emotionally charged vocals.
-Or because Bratcher makes the hairs rise on the arms of the crowds he entertains in the map of clubs, festivals, bike rallies, churches and prisons that he calls “the road.”
+Not only because of his lightning-strike performances crackle with high-voltage guitar playing and emotionally charged vocals.
+Or because Bratcher makes the hair rise on the arms of the crowds he entertains in the map of clubs, festivals, bike rallies, churches and prisons that he calls “the road.”

 But because the ascending blues star is literally a preacher, as comfortable testifying in the pulpit about the power of Jesus as he is in smoky bars celebrating the vigor of the blues.